All Episodes

 Any question, any comment, any complaint, any whine, any moan, feel free.

-800-282-2882 is the telephone number and the email address rush at EIBNet.com.
+800-282-2882 is the telephone number and the email address, rush at EIBnet.com.

 One more comment.

-Uh and so that's that's entirely possible.
+And so that's entirely possible.

-There's there's I mean, there's only one answer.
+There's, there's, I mean, there's only one answer.

-What is the most relevant and important right that without it, nothing else matters.
+What is the most relevant and important right that without it, nothing else matters?

 Come on now, come on.